Shaher909/frontend-resources/Personal notes/courses/readme-file-udacity.md

 - for bold use -> **word**
 - for italic use -> _word_
 - for adding code use -> `code_word`
 - for headers use -> :
 # header1
 ## header2
 ..etc.

 ----

+It's possible to do fancy things using HTML as it's still a markup langauge.

+to preview .md content in a browser -> here's a useful tool: https://dillinger.io/